bkoprucu/jekyll4test/_posts/2025-01-05-Microservices-Challenges-1.md

 Drawn for years of experience, handling of these challenges will bring significant benefits, as I've observed in systems adopting them.
 You may have dealt with some of them.

-To retain the focus, I'll not dive deep into technical details, or analyze all the solutions and cases, rather provide a perspective for the  specific challenge your organization might be facing.

-We'll start by remembering the main purpose of microservices, and continue with the challenges.

 ## The main reason to use microservices